bigbluebutton/bbb-install/README.md

 sudo apt-get purge bbb-demo
 ~~~

-If you want to use this server with an third-party integration, such as Moodle, you can get the BigBlueButton server's hostname and shared secret with the command `sudo bbb-conf --secret`.
+If you want to use this server with a third-party integration, such as Moodle, you can get the BigBlueButton server's hostname and shared secret with the command `sudo bbb-conf --secret`.

 ~~~
 # bbb-conf --secret